 They are quieter, smaller, consume less fuel and most importantly – they provided the type of energy referred to as “clean energy”.

 Such type of electricity is reminiscent of the state grid and usually has less than 1% of Total Harmonic Distortion (THD).
-This makes it safe for inverter generators to be used with modern portable electronics.
+That makes it safe for inverter generators to be used with modern portable electronics.
 These include computers and advanced home medical equipment.

 Champion 3400-Watt Inverter Generator is a very unique model among inverter generators.